fledit-sh/fsfw-from-zero/ws-objects/README.md

 In desktop programs, it is very common to simply dynamically allocate all required resources as they are required.
-It should be noted that dynamic memory allocation can show non-deterministic behaviour, which is non-favorable in real-time environments.
+It should be noted that dynamic memory allocation can show non-deterministic behaviour, which is something that should be avoided in real-time environments.
 Especially on smaller systems, where the RAM might be limited to something like for example 1 MB, one has to be really careful with dynamic memory management to not run out of memory during run-time.

-A possible side-effect of running out of memory would be that the allocation can take a possibly infinite time.
+A possible side-effect
+of running out of memory would be that the allocation can take a possibly infinite time.
 Another side-effect which is probably more common is that the allocation simply fails and a `nullptr` is returned, which causes the application to crash unless every allocation call is checked.